Animal Products

 Traditional eggs and pork production can consist of inhumane conditions for the animals including inadequate space, behavioral restrictions and physical stress and harm.

 Sows are typically pregnant for more than 50% of their lives.
-Pregnant sows are confined to crates that prevent lateral movement during their gestation period of 112-116 days, and they can be left to sit in their own waste.
+Pregnant sows are confined to crates that prevent lateral movement during their gestation period of 112-116 days.
 (The Humane Society)

 Human Health